EnviroDIY/ModularSensors/extras/AWS_IoT_SetCertificates/ReadMe.md

 > [!WARNING]
 > Even among modems that have SSL support, not all firmwares have support for the mutual authentication required by IOT core.
 > You may need to update your firmware.
-> Updating firmware requires obtaining the firmware update files - which can be difficult to find - and may require soldring to access the programming pins of your module.
+> Updating firmware requires obtaining the firmware update files - which can be difficult to find - and may require soldering to access the programming pins of your module.
 > The firmware the EnviroDIY LTE Bee's ship with from the factory is *too old* to work correctly with AWS's mutual authentication!
 > You should be running firmware version 1951B**17**SIM7080 or later.
 > The modems provided with your Stonefly should already have been upgraded to this version.